omar93939/vLLMandFineTune/README.md

   Expose HTTP Port 8000

 3.
-Edit Pod
-  Expose HTTP Port 8000 (If it's not already by default)

-2.
 SSH into the Pod (PuTTY > Runpod):
   Connect > TCP Port Mappings
   Copy `Public IP` and paste it in "Host Name (or IP address)"